NachoToast/LSB-Discord-Bot/README.md

 4. Copy the [`auth.example.json`](./auth.example.json) file.
     1. Rename the copy to [`auth.json`](./auth.json).
     2. Replace the [`devToken`](./auth.example.json#L3) field with the token of the bot you just registered.
-5. Use `yarn` to install dependencies.
+5. Open a terminal and use `yarn` to install dependencies.

     ```sh
     $ yarn